You Credit Score- How's Your FICO?

-Credit reporting agencies use your payment history to compile this score.
+Credit reporting agencies use your history of paying loans to create this score.

 While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
-While these methods vary, the differences aren't huge; all of the agencies use the following factors to calculate a score:
+While each of the models considers a range of data available in your credit report, each agency uses the following to determine a score:

-- Balances on your Credit Cards - How many credit card accounts do you have, and how much do you owe on them?
+- Credit Card Balances - How many accounts do you have, and how much do you owe on them?

-Each of these is assigned a value and a weight.
+Each of these factors is assigned a value and a weight.
 The results are added up and distilled into a single number.
 Credit scores can be as low as 300 and as high as 800.
-Higher is always better.
-Most folks getting a mortgage these days score 620 or above.
+Higher scores are better.
+Most home buyers probably find their FICO scores between 620 and 800.

 Improving your score

-What can you do to raise your FICO score?
-Very little in the short term.
-Despite what you hear from "credit repair" companies, the score is calculated from your lifelong credit history, so you can't turn it around right away.
-You must, of course, appeal for the credit agency to remove any incorrect data on your credit report, which is the only "quick fix" for credit troubles.
+What can you do to improve your FICO score?
+Unfortunately, not much.
+Despite what you hear from "credit repair" companies, the FICO score is based on your lifelong credit history, so it's not possible to raise it significantly in the short term.
+You should, of course, appeal for the credit agency to remove any incorrect reporting from your credit report; this is really the only way to quickly improve your credit score.

-Armed with this information, you'll be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.
+Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to get the right mortgage for you.

 Want to know more about your credit score?
 Call us at 954-375-7774.